Mo0rBy/moorby-dotfiles/README.md

 These plugins assist in finding files or pieces of code within projects.

 - [nvim-tree](https://github.com/nvim-tree/nvim-tree.lua) - a file explorer plugin, I prefer it over the default netrw plugin
-- [telescope](https://github.com/nvim-telescope/telescope.nvim) - a fuzzy finder plugin making it easier to find open buffers as well as files and text across directories, this has dependencies for:
-    - [plenary](https://github.com/nvim-lua/plenary.nvim) - adds extra lua functions
-    - [ripgrep](https://github.com/BurntSushi/ripgrep) - a tool that can recursively search across directories for a regex pattern

 #### Git